Palestinian president under pressure to back Fayyad

 Relations between the two men soured further last month when Palestinian Finance Minister Nabil Qassis quit, amid disagreements over a forthcoming draft budget.
 Fayyad accepted the resignation, against the wishes of Abbas.

-One source close to Fayyad said the prime minister offered to resign on March 23, adding that conflicting schedules meant he had not been able to see Abbas face-to-face since then.
+One source close to Fayyad said the prime minister offered to resign on March 23, adding that conflicting schedules meant Thursday was the first day the two men were able to see each other face-to-face to discuss the situation.

-“I do not think Fatah understands that Fayyad is the only Palestinian politician who has the support of a broad spectrum of international donors,” said the senior Western diplomat.
+“I do not think Fatah understands that Fayyad is the only Palestinian politician who has the support of a broad spectrum of international donors,” said the senior Western diplomat in Jerusalem, who declined to named.

 “The wheels could come off aid deals very quickly with him out of the government.
 He carried a lot of weight with Washington, with the Israelis and with Europe,” he added.